ghostnetw/ghost-fishing/README.md

    - 🐟 Various fish types

 2. 📂 Place in your resources folder
-3. ⚡ Add to your server.cfg: `ensure azotea-fishing`
+3. ⚡ Add to your server.cfg: `ensure ghost-fishing`

 ## 💡 Usage
 1. Buy fishing equipment from the shop